 team, from Warwick University, Warwick, England, hope racing chiefs will

 change the rules so they can compete in races next season.
 The engine fails

 to meet current regulations because of its unusual fuel.
 A team spokesman has informed us that, 'We hope the Formula 1 teams will

 see that an environmentally friendly car is not necessarily a slow car.
 We

 expect our new materials to be used by the Formula 1 cars of the future.'
 Will and Guy will watch this space with particular interest.
 Here is a more food for thought - a car made of chocolate.

 Dean and Rachel Mullin from Irvington, Portland, Oregon, USA, are towing a Burley trailer with their second youngest child in the back.
 Rachel is carrying her baby in a sling.
 Their two older children are

 pedalling in front.
 Apparently when they travel up hill, Dean activates the small electrical motor to that he installed.
 The children don't always want to pedal.
 Dean told reporters that his motto is, 'Burn fat

+not oil.'
 Will and Guy wonder if this contraption will catch on in the UK.